w3f/Grants-Program/data_platform_with_deep_indexed_data_and_staking_reports.md

 Second option is for popular/the most important reports which are accepted by admin users (p2p.org DWH team).

-Initially the solution will contain reports about staking in Polkadot/Kusama/Moonbeam/Moonriver:
+Initially the solution will contain reports about staking in Polkadot/Kusama/Evm parachains:

 - active set of validators per epoch
 - stake amount between nominator and validator for every epoch